py5coding/py5book/reference/py5tools_offline_frame_processing.rst

 The ``queue_limit`` parameter specifies a maximum queue size.
 If frames are added to the queue faster than they can be processed, the queue size will grow unbounded.
 Setting a queue limit will cause the oldest frames on the queue to be dropped, one batch at a time.
 You can use the ``period`` parameter to pause between frames that are collected for processing, throttling the workload.

+By default this function will return right away and will process frames in the background while the Sketch is running.
+Set the ``block`` parameter to ``True`` to instruct the method to not return until the processing is complete or the Sketch terminates.
+This blocking feature is not available on OSX when the Sketch is executed through an IPython kernel.

 Use the ``sketch`` parameter to specify a different running Sketch, such as a Sketch created using Class mode.
 If your Sketch has a ``post_draw()`` method, use the ``hook_post_draw`` parameter to make this function run after ``post_draw()`` instead of ``draw()``.
 This is important when using Processing libraries that support ``post_draw()`` such as Camera3D or ColorBlindness.

 Syntax